-Which makes this one a complete unisex release suitable both for men and women as well.
+This makes this one a complete unisex release suitable both for men and women as well.
 To my nose, this is the phase where the APOM shines the most, and will certainly gain a couple of positive comments here and there.

 - Virginia Cedar

-Around thirty minutes or so, the fragrance reaches its final stage of development and introduces gentle woody, and musky notes.
+Around thirty minutes or so, the fragrance reaches its final stage of development and introduces gentle woody and musky notes.

 Cedarwood is usually used in fragrance as an Iso E Super molecule which has been used here as well since it’s clearly detectable and improves the overall projection and longevity of the composition.